Only Breakfast & light

 Drinks and Snacks

 We acknowledge that it is difficult to please each individuals preference in snack choice, so we aim to keep the menu as varied as possible ensuring healthy options are available at all times.

-Holiday Club: Breakfast is available in the morning up until 9:00am.
+Holiday Club: Breakfast is currently unavailable during the Pandemic.
 Water bottle refills are available throughout the session.
 A light snack of either: fruit, vegetables or toast are provided on a daily basis (at 10:30am & 3:30pm).
-Children are required to bring their own packed lunch which is eaten at 12:00pm for KS1 and 12:30pm for KS2.
+Children are required to bring their own packed lunch which is eaten at 12:00pm for KS1 and 12:30pm for KS2

 Remember to please label all clothing.
 School uniform is worn at after school club.
 During holiday club, T-Shirts and/or aprons will be supplied for arts & crafts.
 Our aim is to have fun – which sometimes means getting ‘messy’!
 During school holidays we recommend your children don’t wear their ‘best’ clothing to the club to avoid these getting ruined during play!

 Safety in the Sun

 Holiday Club: During the summer months please provide your child with a ‘labelled’ cap and sun cream to ensure their safety during outside play.
 On hot days it might be a good idea to freeze a drink (in a plastic bottle) which keeps their drink cool.
 Weather permitting, we play water games outside - so a change of clothes and a small towel would be useful.

 We periodically arrange outings for the children.
 When doing so, we either use a reputable coach hire company.
 Charges made for any outings are kept to the minimum and are over-and-above the daily childcare rate.